 Does Oklahoma require a credit repair license?

-Oklahoma requires registration with the Oklahoma Department of Consumer Credit.
+Yes, Oklahoma requires credit service organizations to register with the Oklahoma Department of Consumer Credit.

-What is the process and fee to register as a CSO (Credit Service Organizations) in Oklahoma?
+What is the process and fee to register as a CSO in Oklahoma?

 Does Oklahoma have specific contract requirements?